kubevious/kubevious/docs/rules-engine.md

 Rules are defined using a domain-specific language called [Kubik](https://github.com/kubevious/kubik).
 Kubik follows JavaScript syntax and comes with extensions to allow custom rules to be easily be written and understood.

 The easiest way to get started is to make use of a public library of community built rules from [Kubevious Rules Library](https://github.com/kubevious/rules-library).
-While this page conaints comprehensive documentation on writing custom rules, consider joining [Kubevious Slack Channel](https://kubevious.io/slack/) for any additional assistance.
+While this page containts comprehensive documentation on writing custom rules, consider joining [Kubevious Slack Channel](https://kubevious.io/slack/) for any additional assistance.

 ## Introduction
 Rules can be defined towards any object and configuration present in Kubevious UI, for example, Deployments, Pods, ConfigMaps, PersistentVolumes, Ingresses, and any other Kubernetes or synthetic configurations.